 VMware Tanzu Kubernetes Grid Integrated Edition (TKGi)

-Follow this procedure to prepare to deploy Tanzu SQL with Postgres to TKGi, running on Google Cloud Platform (GCP).
+Follow this procedure to prepare to deploy Tanzu Postgres to TKGi, running on Google Cloud Platform (GCP).

 This procedure requires that TKGi on GCP is installed and running, along with all prerequisite software and configurations.

 In the TKGi tile under Kubernetes Cloud Provider, ensure that the service accounts that are listed under GCP Master Service Account ID and GCP Worker Service Account ID have permission to pull images from the GCS bucket named

 Obtain a Kubernetes service account key (a

 key.json file) for an account that has read access (

 storage.objectViewer role) to the Google Cloud Registry.
 You will need to identify this file in your configuration to pull Tanzu Postgres docker images from the remote registry.
 For example:

 If necessary, create a new service account to use for Tanzu Postgres.
 These example commands create a new account named

 $ export GCP_PROJECT=$(gcloud config get-value core/project) $ gcloud iam service-accounts create postgres-image-pull